Best-490-Group/nucleAR/README.md

 Since our application is still in the development phases we will only be supporting the latest versions of IOS.
 For further updates on our platform availability make sure to check our GitHub repo in the future.

 Disclaimer:
-Some earlier versions might run but the not all features will be supported.
+Some earlier versions might run but not all features will be supported.

 * macOS Big Sur 11.0.1 and up
 * Xcode Version 12.2 and up